Do I need previous sailing experience?

 What privacy is there aboard?

-Our boats are a good size (35 ft) and are built to sleep eight but we rarely have more than four students plus the skipper aboard.
-There are two good sized cabins aft, one in the bow plus two berths in the saloon so by general sailing standards, there is plenty of space and privacy.
+Our boats are a good size (30 – 35 & 36′ ft) and are built to sleep up to eight but we rarely have more than four students plus the skipper aboard.
+There are two good sized cabins aft, one in the bow plus berths in the saloon so by general sailing standards, there is plenty of space and privacy.

 What meals are included in the price?

-We provide all food and nonalcoholic drinks while on board but when we eat ashore, you will have to pay for your own food and drinks.
+We provide breakfast, lunches, evening meals when night sailing and nonalcoholic drinks while on board but when we eat ashore, you will have to pay for your own food and drinks.

 Might I be seasick?